riboviz/riboviz/docs/user/install.md

 You may need to assign more memory to R or your machine.

-### Troubleshooting: package "XML" is not available (for R version 3.6.3)
+### Troubleshooting: `package "XML" is not available`

-If you get this errort when running:
+If you get this error message when running:

 ```R
 > BiocManager::install("rtracklayer")